tundish/blathnaid/blathnaid/book/chapters.rst

 [NARRATOR]_

     Several fellows are gathered by the stair.
 They take notice of him and Jack realises he had better recover his wits or else be robbed again.
-He hurries ahead until he gets to a spot where he can't be surprised.
+He hurries ahead until he gets to a spot where he can’t be surprised.
 There he sinks to his haunches, steadies his breathing, and begins to look around.

 Exploring